adammrr/6129COMP-Project/INSTALL-README.txt

 Node.js
 1) Navigate to https://nodejs.org/en/
-2) Install recommended version (16.13.1 LTS)
+2) Install recommended version (16.13.1 LTS) (This is the current version at the time of reading this)

 Angular CLI
 1) Open a command prompt as an administrator on your machine
-2) Run the command `npm install -g @angular/cli`
+2) Run the command - npm install -g @angular/cli
-3) To verify this is installed run the commmand 'ng --version' you should see 'Angular CLI' being presented in red text.
+3) To verify this is installed run the commmand - ng --version if successful you should see 'Angular CLI' being presented in red text.

 Ionic CLI
-1) npm install -g @ionic/cli
+1) Run the command - npm install -g @ionic/cli
-2) To verify this is installed run the command 'ionic' you should see Ionic and the CLI version on your machine with
+2) To verify this is installed run the command - ionic if successful you should see 'Ionic' and the CLI version on your machine presented in text